galxy25/www.levi.casa/README.md

 # www.levi.casa

-Static assets(html, css, js) for my home page.

-Golang web server code.

-Dockerfile to create an image that can be used to run a container to serve the static assets using the web server code.

-## Pre-requisites
-Goland 1.9+ on your system
+Levi Schoen's digital home, consisting of front end assets(html, css, js) and backend web server and services code.

+# Runtime requirements

+* If you want to run code as a bare binary:
+    * Linux/unix/macOS
+    * Golang 1.10+
+* If you want to run code as a docker image
+    * docker

 ## Build

 ### Native Go Binary